 Here’s more on why you should use Facebook for live tours of your properties:

 - Millennials and Gen X are most likely to visit Facebook over other social media.
 These generations are renting more than any other age group, so it’s important to connect with them where they are.

 - Facebook Live videos are free and easy to upload.
 Facebook also offers the world’s biggest advertising tool, in case you want to set a budget and promote your properties online.

 - Your videos will be saved, so future visitors can find them on your Facebook page.

 While public tours are a smart way to engage a lot of people at once, it’s also important to give people the opportunity for a one-on-one tour.
-Encourage prospects to contact you for a private showing, either in person or via a video conferencing method like FaceTime.
+Encourage prospects to contact you for a private showing, either in person or with a conferencing method like FaceTime.

 If you’re often calling prospects to set up live and online tours, you might want to consider texting instead.
 That’s because 90% of people say they’d rather receive a text from a business than a phone call.

 Yardi Breeze offers built-in text messaging support that allows you to text both prospects and tenants.
 This way, your texts come from a professional portal and not your personal phone number.